Imelda Marcos: Blue Ladies

 The "Blue Ladies", a group initially composed of wives of political men in the Nacionalista Party, had played a critical role during Marcos's 1965 campaign.
 They contributed funds and provided publicity, giving the campaign a personal touch by visiting factories and farms to shake hands and have small conversations with voters, making door-to-door appeals in the slum areas.
 That year they also introduced to politics the purchase of radio and television time, to campaign for Marcos, through the use of little speeches for the voters.
 This was affordable because the Blue Ladies were mostly prominent matrons and/or beautiful youthful girls married to men of means.

 Upon becoming First Lady, Imelda often asked members of the Blue Ladies to accompany her on her trips out of the country.
 One of her most famous socialite friends was Cristina Ford.

 Imelda's Blue Ladies—specifically Maria Luisa, a daughter of the rich Madrigal family and the wife of Daniel Vazquez—contributed to the fashion spending of Imelda.
 In 1968, Maria Luisa accompanied Imelda on an overseas trip, during which Imelda and daughter Imee spent $3.3 million.
 At this time Vazquez and Maria Luisa opened a Citibank account.
 In November 1968, the couple added "Fernanda Vazquez" as a joint holder of the bank account.
 An allegation that Imelda and Fernanda Vazquez are one and the same is validated by the notations for the bank account that had Imelda Marcos's handwriting.

 Beatles incident

-On July 4, 1966, the First Lady invited the Beatles to perform at a private event in the Palace, but the invitation was declined.
+On July 4, 1966, the First Lady invited the Beatles—then on tour in the Philippines—to perform at a private event in the Palace, but the invitation was declined.
 As a result of the rejection, an order to lock down Manila International Airport was enacted; this resulted in mobs trying to storm the band's hotel rooms and prevent them from leaving the country.
 There were also reports that a tax assessment was issued to their manager.